Kudaes/LOLBITS/README.md

 ## Contributing

-This is my first time programming in C#, therefore Im pretty sure this code could be improved a lot.
+Im pretty sure this code could be improved a lot.
 Any contributions you make will be **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)